MarcYin/SIAC/README.md

 ## Installation:

 Download this repositories either by `git clone git@ github.com:MarcYin/SIAC.git` or download the zip file and unzip it.
-In the main directory of it excute `pip install .`
+In the main directory of it excute `pip install .` , or `pip install SIAC` or `conda install -c f0xy siac`

 To save your time for installing GDAL and lightgbm, please use: